-You might be wondering why you should forecast your Profit & Loss over your Cash Flow.
+You might be wondering why you should forecast your profit and loss over your cash flow.
 The short answer is, you shouldn’t.
 You should forecast both!

 Here’s the long answer…

 Each one specialises in presenting a different angle of your business.
-You don’t really have a full picture of your businesses financial health if you just look at one in isolation.
+You don’t really have a full picture of your company’s financial health if you just look at one in isolation.

 By purely looking at activities that impact profit, it gives you a clearer picture of business performance that a pure cash flow based approach can obscure.

-If you’d like an easy way to forecast your Profit & Loss, Cash Flow and Balance Sheet at the same time, take a look at our financial forecasting software.
+If you’d like an easy way to track or forecast your profit & loss, cash flow and balance sheet at the same time, take a look at our financial forecasting software.

 When you save that much time generating reports, you can spend more time on the interesting stuff like modelling scenarios.